xinlet/WDLAW/README.md

 ## Abstract

-Camera fingerprint detection plays a crucial role in source identification and image forensics, with wavelet denoising approaches proving to be particularly effective in extracting sensor pattern noise (SPN).
-In this article, we propose a modification to wavelet-based SPN extraction.
-Rather than constructing the fingerprint as an image, we introduce the notion of a wavelet domain fingerprint.
+Camera fingerprint detection plays a crucial role in source identification and image forensics, with wavelet denoising approaches proving particularly effective for extracting sensor pattern noise (SPN).
+In this article, we introduce the concept of a wavelet domain (WD) fingerprint, redefining the representation of the extracted fingerprint from the conventional image domain to the native wavelet coefficient domain.
+Rather than reconstructing the fingerprint as a spatial domain image, fingerprint comparison is performed directly on the wavelet coefficients, eliminating the final inverse transform and subsequent image-domain post-processing.
+This reformulation streamlines the fingerprint extraction and comparison pipeline while preserving the information required for source camera identification.
+The proposed framework is applicable to existing wavelet-based SPN extraction methods and is demonstrated using two representative state-of-the-art pipelines.
+Experimental results on real-world datasets show that the proposed approach significantly reduces computational cost, making it well-suited for large-scale source camera identification applications.
-This avoids the final inversion step of the denoising algorithm and allows fin- gerprint comparisons to be made directly in the wavelet domain.
-As such, our modification streamlines the extraction and comparison process.
-Experimental results on real-world datasets demonstrate that our method not only achieves higher detection accuracy but can also significantly improve processing speed.

 ## Authors